AsheUrban/SpaceJelly/README.md

 ## Description

-_Following along with Emilian Kasemi's tutorial, we built an interactive space environment using 3js._
+_Following along with Emilian Kasemi's tutorial, Three.js Particles Tutorial: Create the Stars and the Rings of Saturn, we built an interactive space environment using 3js._

 _Tutorial Link:_ https://youtu.be/_RASm_aOfrE